 What weapons did he mean?
 In Beckett, too, words turn against the narrator:

 ‘How they must hate me!
 Ah a nice state they have me in – but still I’m not their creature (not quite, not yet).
 It’s a poor trick that consists in ramming a set of words down your gullet on the principle that you can’t bring them up without being branded as belonging to their breed.
 But I’ll fix their gibberish for them.
 I never understood a word of it in any case – not a word of the stories it spews, like gobbets in a vomit.
 My inability to absorb, my genius for forgetting, are more than they reckoned with.
 Dear incomprehension, it’s thanks to you I’ll be myself in the end.’

-The words pour through you whether you like it or not.
-A ceaseless stream.
-So try to find yourself in them, stem the flow for a moment, just as you’d try to find yourself in a crowd of people all going different ways and saying different things.
-Let that be a start.
+The words pour through you in a ceaseless stream whether you like it or not, it’s true.
+So then try to find yourself in them, stem the flow for a moment, just as you’d try to find yourself in a crowd of people all going different ways and saying different things.
+Start like that.

 The faith involved even in typing a sentence, this sentence.
 Something takes hold whether you like it or not.
 Something happens in spite of everything, something you’re responsible for, hold on to that.
 Though you may never arrive you’re approaching and some truth may be given to you in your approach.
 Perhaps that’s the ‘weapon’ that’s given to you in writing, the hidden strength you need.

 In the turning and returning of words the moment calls me into service to name it.
 Joy.